EternityForest/Gazebo-Network-Protocol/pygazebo/readme.txt

 ===== Introduction =====

-pygazebo depends on crcmod and pyserial, so install those first.
+gazebo_protocol depends on crcmod and pyserial, so install those first.

 ===== The NetworkManager object: =====